 It helps to know loudspeaker basics, and at Chane we believe an informed reader is a smart shopper.
-The following topics aren't widely discussed, but they are intuitive and easy to understand.
-We'll recommend examining real-world speaker parameters and characteristics, and not just tables of specifications that don't relate well to sound.
-We won't recommend a particular product, but we have prepared a general tutorial that should guide any shopper.
-See Sound Shopping for more.
+The following points about loudspeakers aren't widely discussed, but they are intuitive and easy to understand.
+We'll recommend examining real-world speaker parameters and characteristics, and not just specifications that may not relate well to sound.
+We won't recommend a particular product, but we have prepared a general tutorial that should guide the shopper.
+See Sound Shoppingfor more.

-Power Handling The least informative loudspeaker specification is probably its power rating.
-Expressed as a wattage figure, power ratings state how much electrical current can flow across the speaker's load without harming it.
-Large speakers with larger or more individual drivers naturally tend to have higher power capacity then smaller, simpler systems.
+The least informative loudspeaker specification may be its power rating.
+Expressed as a wattage figure, power ratings state approximately how much electrical current may flow across the speaker's load without harming it.
+Large speakers with larger or more drivers tend to have higher power capacity then smaller, simpler systems.

-Since so many other things influence a speaker's maximum output, even when stated correctly, power ratings only give us an approximate sense of a speaker's loudest output before damage.
+Since so many other things influence a speaker's maximum output, even when stated precisely, power ratings only give us an approximate sense of a speaker's loudest output before damage.

-However, very low impedance speakers may be difficult for some amplifiers to drive, raising distortion and lowering output.
+However, very low impedance speakers may be difficult for some amplifiers to drive, potentially impairing quality of sound.

 A speaker's impedance is not directly related to how it sounds but how its amplifier reacts to it.
 Amplifier and speaker combinations are endless, each one different whether subtly or plainly audible.
 As with combined driver area and net internal cabinet volume, discussed below, it's also important to compare loudspeaker impedance before assessing their sensitivity ratings.